Cart

 Please note: We try our best to keep up with photography, but the image may not show the actual vintage available.
 Please check the product details for the current vintage that we are shipping right now.

-The 2020 vintage was small with only 2024 bottles made but Davenport were really pleased with it's "perfect ripeness".
+The 2022 vintage was another great year for this organic English Pinot Noir.
+A small yield, with only 2000 bottles made but Davenport are really pleased with it's "perfect ripeness".

 50% destemmed (no berries were crushed) Pinot Noir fermented with natural yeast for a 10 day period before they were pressed.
-Juice was then moved into oak barrels where it completes fermentation.
-The wine is then matured in old oak barriques for 9 months before bottling.
-Davenport bottle without filtration so expect that this wine may have a sediment present in the bottle.
+Juice was then moved into oak barrels to finish its fermentation.
+Finally, Diamond Fields is matured in old oak barriques for 9 months before bottling without filtration (expect a little sediment in the bottle!)

 In 1991, while simultaneously working for a vineyard in Hampshire, Will Davenport planted 5 acres of vines at Horsmonden in Kent.
 Not that he knew it then, but this was the beginning of a life-long business as a wine producer.